-- Understanding pupils' prior learning - Providing them with opportunities to reflect on and assess their learning - Recognise its relevance to their day to day lives and how they are progressing reflections book.
-This is to allow for the wide ranging and often discussion based nature of the subject.
+- Understanding pupils' prior learning - Providing them with opportunities to reflect on and assess their learning - Recognise its relevance to their day to day lives and how they are progressing

 Learners need to "know about...", "know how to..." and also "be able to..."